To the Members

 The Company has in place adequate internal financial controls with reference tofinancial statements.
-A detailed note on Internal Financial controls is provided in theManagement Discussion Analysis Report.
+A detailed note on Internal Financial controls is provided in theManagement Discussion and Analysis Report.

 Composition of Audit Committee

 The Audit Committee comprises of Independent Directors viz.
-Mr Mukka Harish BabuChairman of the Committee Mrs Usha Mathur Chairmanof the Committee Dr R K Shevgaonkar Dr Bhaskar Ramamurthi and Government Director MrsKusum Singh as its members.
-All the recommendations made by the Audit Committee wereaccepted by the Board.
+Mr Mukka Harish BabuChairman of the Committee Mrs Usha Mathur Dr R K Shevgaonkar and Mr Surendra SinghSirohi as its members and all the recommendations made by the Audit Committee wereaccepted by the Board during the year.

 Corporate Governance Report

 DPE guidelines on Corporate Governance for CPSEs provide that CPSEs would be graded onthe basis of their compliance with the guidelines.
 DPE has graded BEL asExcellent for 2017-18.
-In terms of Regulation 34 of the Securities ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015 and DPEGuidelines a Report on Corporate Governance along with Compliance Certificate issued byStatutory Auditors of the Company is attached to this report as "Annexure 6".
+In terms of Regulation 34 of the Securities ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015 and DPEGuidelines a Report on Corporate Governance along with Compliance Certificate issued byStatutory Auditors of the Company is attached to this report as Annexure 6.

 The DPE guidelines on Sustainable Development for CPSEs mandate CPSEs to disclose theirSustainable Development efforts in a Standalone Report or as a separatechapter in the Annual Report.
-Pursuant to this requirement a Report on yourCompanys efforts on "Sustainable Development" is attached to this Reportas "Annexure 7".
+Pursuant to this requirement a Report on yourCompanys efforts on Sustainable Development is attached to this Reportas Annexure 7.

 Business Responsibility Report

-The Securities and Exchange Board of India (SEBI) has mandated inclusion of BusinessResponsibility Report ("BR report") as part of the Annual Report for top 500listed entities based on market capitalization.
-This SEBI mandate is also inserted asRegulation 34(2)(f) of SEBI (LODR) regulation 2015.
+The Securities and Exchange Board of India (SEBI) has mandated inclusion of BusinessResponsibility Report (BR Report) as part of the Annual Reports for the top500 listed entities based on market capitalization.
+This SEBI mandate is also inserted asRegulation 34(2)(f) of SEBI (LODR) Regulations 2015.
 The SEBI (LODR) Regulations 2015provide a format for BR reports.
 It also contains a list of nine Key Principles andvarious core elements under each principle to assess compliance with Environmental Socialand Governance norms.
-Listed companies are required to prepare policies based on thesenine Key principles and core elements put in place a framework to integrate and embed thepolicies into business activities and a mechanism to measure and report the achievementsas BR report.
+Listed Companies are required to prepare policies based on thesenine Key principles and core elements put in place a framework to integrate and embed thepolicies into business activities and a mechanism to measure and report the achievementsas Business Responsibility Report.

-Your Company has prepared a comprehensive policy framework for BR report afterstudying the SEBI (LODR) Regulations 2015 requirements and keeping in viewthe business and governance environment in which BEL as a Defence PSU operates.
+Your Company has prepared a comprehensive policy framework for Business ResponsibilityReport after studying the SEBI (LODR) Regulations 2015 requirements and keeping in viewthe business and governance environment in which BEL as a Defence PSU operates.

 Your Directors place on record their deep appreciation and gratitude for the valuablesupport received from all the customers particularly the Defence Services and thepara-military forces and look forward to their continued support and co-operation infuture.
 Your Directors also place on record their gratitude for the support received fromvarious Ministries of the Government of India especially the Ministry of DefenceDepartment of Defence Production.
-Your Directors express their gratitude to the DefenceResearch and Development Organisation and the various Research Laboratories under DRDO forthe support it received particularly in the joint development programmesand new products brought out with the help of them.
+Your Directors express their gratitude to the DefenceResearch & Development Organisation and the various Research Laboratories under DRDOfor the support received by the Company particularly in the joint development programmesand new products brought out with the help of them.
 Your Directors express their sincerethanks to the Comptroller and Auditor General of

-Members and employees of the Audit Board Statutory Auditors Branch Auditors CostAuditors Secretarial Auditor Companys Bankers collaborators and vendors.
-YourDirectors appreciate the sincere efforts put in by the employees at all levels whichenabled the Company to achieve thegood performance during the year.
-Your Directorsexpress their appreciation and gratitudeto all the shareholders / investors for the trustand confidence reposed in the Companyand look forward to their continued support and participation in sustaining the growth ofthe Company in the coming years.
+India Statutory Auditors Branch Auditors Cost Auditors Secretarial AuditorsCompanys Bankers Collaborators and Vendors.
+Your Directors appreciate the sincereefforts put in by the employees at all levels which enabled the Company to achieve thegood performance during the year.
+Your Directors express their appreciation and gratitudeto all the shareholders / investors for the trust and confidence reposed in the Companyand look forward to their continued support and participation in sustaining the growth ofthe Company in the coming years.